chapel-lang/chapel/doc/release/multilocale.rst

 ============================

 This document outlines the steps to get started with multi-locale Chapel.
-Steps 2-3 describe how to build a multilocale Chapel and steps 4-6 cover compiling and running multilacale Chapel programs.
+Steps 2-3 describe how to build a multilocale Chapel, and steps 4-6 cover compiling and running multilocale Chapel programs.

 0. Check for instructions more relevant to your platform in :ref:`platform-specific <platforms-index>` documentation.